iai-group/sigir2017-query_types/README.md

 This repository provides resources developed within the following paper:

 > D. Garigliotti, F. Hasibi and K. Balog.
-Target Type Identification for Entity-Bearing Queries, In SIGIR'17, August 2017.
+Target Type Identification for Entity-Bearing Queries, In: Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '17).
+ACM.
+Tokyo, Japan.
+August 2017.
+[DOI: 10.1145/3077136.3080659](https://doi.org/10.1145/3077136.3080659)

-These resources allow to reproduce the results presented in the Target Type Identification paper.
+**You can get the author version of the article [here](https://arxiv.org/abs/1705.06056).**

+### Abstract

+> *Identifying the target types of entity-bearing queries can help improve retrieval performance as well as the overall search experience.
+In this work, we address the problem of automatically detecting the target types of a query with respect to a type taxonomy.
+We propose a supervised learning approach with a rich variety of features.
+Using a purpose-built test collection, we show that our approach outperforms existing methods by a remarkable margin.*

+### Structure

 The repository is structured as follows: